-- ECON 700 Mathematics for Economists completed during the month of August preceding the first year
+- Attend Math Camp during the month of July through August preceding the first year

 - Minimum of 48 graded, graduate credits

 - ECON 706D Macroeconomics Analysis II